TheAcharya/XLKit/Documentation/Manual.md

 ### CSVUtils

 Static methods; typically used via `Workbook`/`Sheet` instance methods.
-CSV/TSV parsing and generation is powered by the [swift-textfile](https://github.com/orchetect/swift-textfile) library for robust handling of quoted fields, escaped quotes, and edge cases.
+Only CSV (comma) and TSV (tab) are supported.
+Parsing and generation are powered by the [swift-textfile](https://github.com/orchetect/swift-textfile) library for spec-compliant handling of quoted fields, escaped quotes, and edge cases (e.g. RFC 4180 for CSV).

 | Member | Description |
 |--------|-------------|